a-bentofreire/abeamer/README.md

 ## Toolset

-ABeamer has a rich toolset and extensibility and teleportation are key features of these tools.
+ABeamer has a rich toolset.
+Extensibility and teleportation are the key features of these tools.
-Unless is noticed all the built-in tools support teleportation.
+Unless is noticed, all the built-in tools support teleportation.
-Just like the interpolators, Code Handlers aren't teleported, and the tools can be extended via plugins but only official plugins are teleportable.
+Just like in the case of interpolators, Code Handlers aren't teleported, and the tools can be extended via plugins but only official plugins are teleportable.

 ABeamer has the following tools: